-FAST FACTS ABOUT OUR GROUP:
+FAST FACTS ABOUT OCEANSIDE GRANDMOTHERS TO GRANDMOTHERS

 “Grandmothers are now recognized as community experts and agents of change by governments and international aid agencies.” — from the Grandmothers Campaign, Stephen Lewis Foundation